chipmuenk/pyfda/README.md

     > pip install -e <YOUR_PATH_TO_PYFDA_setup.py>

 Now you can edit the code and test it.
 If you're happy with it, push it to your repo and create a Pull Request so that the code can be reviewed and merged into the `chipmuenk/pyfda` repo.

-## Starting pyfda
-In any case, a start script `pyfdax` should have been created in `<python>/Scripts` which should be in your path.
-So, simply start pyfda using

-    > pyfdax

 ### Customization
 The location of the following two configuration files (copied to user space) can be checked via the tab `Files -> About`: